 Have you been switched to a new energy supplier without your permission?
 That’s an “erroneous transfer”.
-Find out more about why this happens and what to do.

 Think this has happened to you?
 Don’t worry!
 It’s easy to fix, and you might even be able to get some compensation.
 Keep reading to find out more about why erroneous transfers happen, and what to do about them.